Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Related works

-Stochastic configuration network (SCN)~\cite{wang2017stochastic}, which is developed on the foundation of random vector version of the functional-link (RVFL) network~\cite{igelnik1995stochastic, li2017insights}, uses iterative constructing strategy to build a randomized single hidden layer MLP.
+Random multilayer perceptron, which is initially proposed by~\cite{schmidt1992feed} and further developed on the random vector version of the functional-link (RVFL) network~\cite{igelnik1995stochastic} as well as extreme learning machine (ELM) network~\cite{huangExtreme2006}, uses the randomly initialized and fixed hidden layers and analytically computed output layer to build a MLP.
+The structures of these three typical random MLPs are shown in ~\autoref{fig:randomnet}.

-As for the differences between SCN and RVFL, RVFL pre-defines the neural architecture, randomly initializes the weights and biases of the hidden neuron, keeps these parameters fixed and then directly calculates the output weights.
-In contrast, SCN iteratively generates random neuron to the hidden layer one after another, and updates the output weights after each generation process.
+Inspired by the pioneering work~\cite{schmidt1992feed,igelnik1995stochastic,huangExtreme2006}, many researches have been \reviseS{conducted} for developing random MLPs. \citet{paoLearning1994} indicated that a single step pseudo-inverse solution was sufficed for RVFL. \citet{scardapaneDistributed2015} proposed the distributed learning algorithms for RVFL by leveraging the subsets of the data to train the local models and find the common output weights of the master model. \citet{zhangUnsupervised2019} used a sparse and regular autoencoder to make an unsupervised learning RVFL network. \citet{huangExtreme2012} investigated the relationship between ELM and support vector machine and extend ELM with kernel methods. \citet{kasun2013representational} introduced orthogonal random feature mapping to build a ELM-based autoencoder, providing a promising solution to representation learning.

+Since the conventional random MLPs are proposed and constructed in the deterministic method, it is also quite challenging to select the proper parameters, such as the number of the hidden units, for the practical implementations.
+To resolve this issue, an incrementally constructive method has been leveraged to build random MLPs. \citet{huang2006universal} proposed an incremental ELM (IELM) by iteratively adding the randomly generated neural unit to the hidden layer of the network and proved it can converge to any continuous target function. \citet{wang2017stochastic} developed an incremental random MLP with stochastic configuration algorithms and named the model as stochastic configuration network (SCN), where the hidden layer was built incrementally with selected random neurons and the output layer was determined via the least squares method.

-Here we briefly introduce the implementation of SCN with a few changes for time series forecasting.
-Assume a SCN has generated $L$ hidden neurons in its single fully connected hidden layer
+The implementation of incremental random MLP for time series modeling and forecasting is described below.
+Assume a random MLP has generated $L$ hidden neurons in its single fully connected hidden layer\reviseS{:}